bdarcus/csl-next-attic/csl-next.md

 A `list` may include optional `group-by` or `sort` attributes, which configure grouping and sorting respectively.

-#### Reference
+#### Item

-A `reference` element places a variable or template string output in a sequence, and formats it with surrounding punctuation, fonts, etc.
+An`item` element places a reference variable or template string output in a sequence, and formats it with surrounding punctuation, fonts, etc.

 ### Rendering Attributes